This post was originally published in November 2022.

 “The revitalization of the L.A.
 River has been the driving force that has transformed Frogtown.
 A tract of homes and warehouses that was once forgotten has been brought to the fore as the river has changed and the surrounding neighborhoods have gotten more expensive.”

-Whenever I took strolls in the neighborhood, it was hard not to marvel at the beautiful, remodeled one-story and two-story houses.
-There was a strange juxtaposition of the newly renovated houses and the modest single family houses that had been around for decades.
+Like my dad, whenever I take strolls in the neighborhood, it’s hard not to marvel at the humble yet very charming houses.
+There is a strange juxtaposition of the newly renovated houses and the modest single-family houses that have been in the neighborhood for decades.

-David de la Torre, a long time resident, commented on the effects of the gentrification in Frogtown in Molly Strauss’ 2015 essay “The Fight for Frogtown”.
-It all started when the Army Corps of Engineers announced in 2014 the $1-billion plan to revitalize this area of LA.
+David de la Torre, a longtime resident, commented on the effects of gentrification in Molly Strauss’ 2015 essay, “The Fight for Frogtown”.
+The upending change started in 2014, when the Army Corps of Engineers announced the $1-billion plan to revitalize this area of LA.
 As a result, David received multiple offers to buy his home.

 “De La Torre noticed early signs of the changes to come starting in 2007-2008, when plans surfaced to pave the walkway alongside the Los Angeles River — long used by elderly Frogtown residents for constitutionals — in order to create a bicycle path.
 De La Torre lobbied then-City council member Eric Garcetti to maintain the walkway’s historical use.
 ‘It did anything but that,’ he said.”